Riley Greene Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles rank 16th in baseball in home runs allowed (22 total, 1.2 per game).
+- The Orioles rank 15th in baseball in home runs surrendered (22 total, 1.2 per game).

-- The Orioles will look to Wells (0-1) in his third start this season.
+- Gibson (3-0) takes the mound for the Orioles in his fifth start of the season.
+He's put together a 4.18 ERA in 23 2/3 innings pitched, with 13 strikeouts.

-- The right-hander last appeared on Friday against the Chicago White Sox, when he went 5 1/3 innings, allowing three earned runs while giving up five hits.
+- His most recent time out was on Saturday against the Chicago White Sox, when the righty tossed 5 1/3 innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.